McMaster Program for Faculty Development & the Department of Medicine Presents

 Overall Learning Objectives:

-Acknowledge of the improvement domain of Equity as an underserved domain within QI and establishing an action plan to move forward
+Identify that the improvement domain of Equity is an underserved domain within QI and develop an action plan to move forward.

-Expand knowledge around core principles of QI science (Is this project amenable to a QI approach? and Data visualization in QI)
+Describe and utilize some of the core principles of QI science (Is this project amenable to a QI approach? and Data visualization in QI).

-Include knowledge from other improvement domains to augment QI as a broader clinical improvement science
+Apply knowledge from other improvement domains to augment QI as a broader clinical improvement science.

 Dr. Tara Kiran